salbrec/seqQscorer/README.md

                         To specify an out file that will contain the parsed input.
 Output will be tab-separated.

 ```

 ## Preprocessing for fastq files

 You'll need a bowtie2 genome index as input for seqQscorer.
 If you don't have the genome index, check out the README in [genome index](utils/genome_index/) for a reference for the download from the official Bowtie2 webpage.
-If you would like to use a small example file right away within the docker, there are one here: `/var/examples/single/ENCFF165NJF.fastq.gz`.
-Even smaller examples are here for the paired-end test: `/var/examples/paired/`.
-Note, these are examples just for testing the installation, he files were reduced randomly and especially the paired-end example has only ~100k reads.
+If you would like to use a small example file right away, there is one in the docker: `/var/examples/single/ENCFF165NJF.fastq.gz`.
+Even smaller examples for a paired-end test can be used from here: `/var/examples/paired/`.
+Note, these are examples just for testing the installation, the files were reduced to randomly picked reads.
+Especially the paired-end example has only ~100k reads which is far away from a real NGS sample.

 All seqQscorer feature sets can be derived by using the provided python script applied on an input fastq file or a pair of fastq files in case of paired-end sequencing.